xlordnoro/xlordnoro.github.io/README.md

 May 11, 2022 - Webhook test via discord channel.

 September 17, 2022 - Added shuumatsu_no_harem_keydown.js to show a Christmas cover image on the Shuumatsu no Harem post.

+September 22, 2022 - Added pansy_keydown.js & cosmos_keydown.js to show a Pansy and Cosmos cover image on the oresuki post.